msharsh/puzzle/README.md

-# Module to work with the puzzle
+# Module that workd with the puzzle game